toitlang/pkg-cli/README.md

 Users are encouraged to extend the `cli.Option` class and create their own typed options.

-## App
+## Application

 A call to `command.run` parses the given arguments and then executes the appropriate lambda.
-The lambda receives two arguments: an `App` object and a `Parsed` object.
+The lambda receives two arguments: an `Application` object and a `Parsed` object.

-The `App` object contains getters for the cache, config, and UI objects.
+The `Application` object contains getters for the cache, config, and UI objects.

 ### Cache